UncleDozer/webtastic-development.net/content/home.md

 Passion, enthusiasm, an eagerness to learn new things, a diverse skillset, and fantastic home cooked meals.

 ## Enough About Me, Let's Hear More About Me
-If you're looking for an <strong>AWESOME</strong> developer, than look no further.
+If you're looking for an <strong>AWESOME</strong> developer, then look no further.
 This is your last stop.
 By hiring me, your company will gain at least <strong>10 COOL POINTS.</strong>

-*Advisory: Cool Points Not Legal Tender*
+*\*Advisory: Cool Points Not Legal Tender*

 ## Still Not Convinced?
-If You're still not convinced, or you just like reading about how great I am, here's a big ol' list of languages I know.
+If you're still not convinced, or you just like reading about how great I am, here's a big ol' list of languages I know.

 ### Web Related
 - HTML5 : Proficient